tspeterkim/paged-attention-minimal/README.md

 Note that these batch sizes are specific to my setup.
 If you have more GPU memory available, you will be able to use a larger batch size before you OOM.
-Regardless, the fact that paged-attention will allow you to dramatically increase your batch size by decreasing memory fragmentation does not change.
+Regardless, the fact that PagedAttention will allow you to dramatically increase your batch size by decreasing memory fragmentation does not change.
-The benefit of paged attention will be apparent on any GPU device.
+The benefit of PagedAttention will be apparent on any GPU device.

 ## Fun Details